Skip to main content Home

 Touch targets

-Buttons, page field input, and last page link are adequately spaced for optimal touch targets.
+Buttons, page field input, and the last page link are adequately spaced for optimal touch targets.
+The default size meets the WCAG Level AAA success criteria for target size which requires at least a 44px by 44px touch target.

-Image of paginations with elements showing adequate touch target spacing
+Paginations with elements showing WCAG AAA compliant touch target spacing

 Additional guidelines